rpVishal/LoginPage/Install Instructions/Install_Instruction.md

 __Step10:__ Project will get opened in Visual Studio.
 When the project gets opened we will see solution explorer in that we will have an 'login' project.
 Right click on 'login' and a menu will open in that there will be an option 'Set as Startup Project' click on that.

-__Step11:__ Click on the arrow which is on the left side of 'login' which have a dropdown menu and then after click for the dropdown menu for Source file.
+__Step11:__ Click on the arrow which is on the left side of 'login' which have a dropdown menu and then after click for the dropdown menu for 'Source file'.
 Then we will see main.cpp and usermanager.cpp and then open it.

 __Step12:__ Now, Run Program by pressing ctrl+F5 or from the navigation menu.